robgriffin247/datadriven/r_for_datadriven/query_snowflake_with_R.md

 # Query Snowflake with R

 Just like with Python, we can use R to query the DATADRIVEN database on Snowflake.
-Before getting going with your R script, you will need to install R and the OBDC driver.
-It is also recommended to install the RStudio/Posit IDE (integrated development environment) and use this for developing and executing your R programs.
+Before getting going with your R script, you will need to __install R__ and __install the OBDC driver__.
+It is also recommended to __install the RStudio/Posit IDE__ (integrated development environment) and use this for developing and executing your R programs.

 ### OBDC Driver